Sunny Car Center: Events

 Kehittämiskeskus Oy Häme, together with the city of Hämeenlinna, had been searching for ways to make use of the Kirstula area.
 The best proposal was to concentrate car sales to the area.
 The city of Hämeenlinna also had plans to move the car sales of Kauriala to Kirstula, to vacate land from Kauriala to build apartment houses there.
 The working title for the project was Sunny Car Center, and it involved the city, Kehittämiskeskus Oy Häme and Virtaa Hämeeseen Oy.

 The company responsible for the project was Sunny Trading Ltd, whose CEO was Markku Ritaluoma.
+He had previous business dealings with the Russians.
 In July 2010 he estimated the costs of the project to be about 85 million euro and said he had been having negotiations with American investors.
 The construction was planned to start in 2011 and be completed in 2013.
 In October 2010, the city of Hämeenlinna and Sunny Car Center signed a contract enabling the continuation of the planning.
 In October Esko Kiesi was announced as the new leader of the project.

 The fate of the project was said to depend on the success of the land lot sales.
 According to the contract, the 8.4 million euro price for the land lot should have been entirely paid by 4 July 2014.
 At that time, Sunny Car Center gave a press release saying it had negotiated more time to find funding for the project with the city of Hämeenlinna.

 The success of the land lot sales seemed improbable, because the foreign investors found for the project appeared to be Nigerian scammers, who would not be paying any money despite their promises, but instead had cheated Sunny Car Center.
 After the final deadline on 30 September 2014 came to pass it was announced that the agreed price had not been paid to the city, so the city appealed to the district court to have the sales contract annulled.

 In autumn 2015 it was announced that Sunny Car Center had also previously been the victim of a scam.
 In 2013, the company responsible for the project had tried to find 100 million euro of funding for it from Africa.
 In order to secure the funding, Sunny Car Center had sent 150 thousand euro to an African contact.
 When no funds were received despite promises, the company asked for their own investment back.
 It was not returned, but instead the company was sent counterfeit 500 euro notes, with a nominal value of 94'500 euro.
 The matter was reported to the police in April 2014.
 The police were investigating the matter at that time.